 If you’re familiar with an area of research and the variables used in that area, you should know if a 3-point difference is big or small, although your readers may not.
 And if you’re evaluating a new type of variable, it can be hard to tell.

-Standardized effect sizes are designed for easier evaluation.
+Standardized effect size statistics are designed for easier evaluation.
 They remove the units of measurement, so you don’t have to be familiar with the scaling of the variables.

 There are some nice properties of standardized effect size measures.
 The foremost is you can compare them across variables.
 And in many situations, seeing differences in terms of number of standard deviations is very helpful.